collective/collective.upload/README.txt

 Roadmap
 ---------------

-* Check if constraints are in place before adding the menu item
+* Check if constraints are in place before adding the menu item.

 Mostly Harmless
 ---------------